SP MLA Dara Singh Chauhan resigns from UP Assembly | Politics

 - India

-In his resignation letter, Chauhan said, ''I Dara Singh Chauhan, who is a member of the current Legislative Assembly from 354-Ghosi in Mau district, tender resignation from the membership of the Legislative Assembly.''
-Chauhan had joined the Samajwadi Party in January last year after resigning from the council of ministers headed by Chief Minister Yogi Adityanath ahead of the Uttar Pradesh Assembly polls.
+In his resignation letter, Chauhan said, ''I, Dara Singh Chauhan, who is a member of the current Legislative Assembly from 354-Ghosi in Mau district, tender resignation from the membership of the Legislative Assembly.''
+Chauhan joined the SP in January last year after resigning from the Council of Ministers headed by Chief Minister Yogi Adityanath ahead of the Uttar Pradesh Assembly polls.

+Asked about the reasons that led him to resign, Chauhan refused to elaborate.
+In his letter too, he did not mention any reason for stepping down.

+Reacting to the development, SP's chief spokesperson Rajendra Chaudhary told PTI, ''The SP chief (Akhilesh Yadav) had reposed faith in him (Chauhan), given him a party ticket (in the 2022 Assembly polls) and also made him an MLA.
+Deceit is unfair and unethical in politics.
+It is a breach of trust.''
+An Other Backward Classes (OBC) leader, Chauhan was the minister for forests and environment in the first Bharatiya Janata Party (BJP) government headed by Adityanath.
+He resigned from the Council of Ministers on January 12, 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)